AreaLayer/carbonado/README.md

 > An apocalypse-resistant data storage format for the truly paranoid.

 Designed to keep encrypted, durable, compressed, provably replicated consensus-critical data, without need for a blockchain or powerful hardware.
 Decoding and encoding can be done in the browser through WebAssembly, built into remote nodes on P2P networks, kept on S3-compatible cloud storage, or locally on-disk as a single highly portable flat file container format.
+Works with BitMask_Core but not limited

 ## Features